Neighborhoods of Tulsa, Oklahoma: Midtown

 Midtown is a largely residential district in the heart of the city.
 This area consists mostly of homes built from the early 1900s to the 1950s and has a wide variety of American styles ranging from the Craftsman bungalow to the ranch-style home to Greek Revival.
 The neighborhood is even home to a relocated saltbox home from colonial New England.
-Schools in this part of the city include Bishop Kelley, Edison Preparatory School, Eliot Elementary, Francis Scott Key Elementary, Monte Cassino, Council Oak Elementary, Patrick Henry Elementary, Wright Elementary and Undercroft Montessori and Hoover Elementary.
+Schools in this part of the city include Bishop Kelley, Edison Preparatory School, Eliot Elementary, Francis Scott Key Elementary, Monte Cassino, Council Oak Elementary, Patrick Henry Elementary, Wright Elementary, Undercroft Montessori, and Hoover Elementary.
 Woodward Park, located in Midtown, is known for its azaleas and gardens and is a popular destination for photography and picnics.
-Other popular Midtown Parks include Swan Lake, Zink Park, Darlington Park and Whiteside Park.
+Other popular Midtown Parks include Swan Lake, Zink Park, Darlington Park, and Whiteside Park.

 Utica Square, Tulsa's first suburban shopping center, is an upscale outdoor center with a mix of locally owned retailers, including Miss Jackson's, Tulsa's oldest department store, and national chains.
 Adjacent to Utica Square is Temple Israel, a Reform Jewish congregation housed in a building by prolific synagogue architect Percival Goodman, and Cascia Hall Preparatory School, a college preparatory school now also known as a key location in the fantasy/horror House of Night novel series written by P.C.
 Cast and Kristin Cast.
 Tulsa's conservative synagogue, B'nai Emunah, is also located in Midtown.

 Some of the other major shopping centers in this part of the city include the Promenade Mall, Highland Park Shopping Center, Southroads, Ranch Acres, The Farm Shopping Center, and The Plaza.
 OU-Tulsa is across the street from the Promenade Mall at 41st and Yale, on the southern edge of Midtown.

 In northeast Midtown, the Tulsa State Fairgrounds, now called Expo Square, is home to several Tulsa landmarks.
-In addition to the site being the former home to the minor league baseball Tulsa Drillers, the Art Deco Expo Square Pavilion, the Fair Meadows horse racing track, and the annual Tulsa State Fair, it boasts the Quick Trip Expo Center, the largest clearspan building in the world, providing 354,000 square feet (33,000 m2) of column-free space under a cable-suspended roof.
-In front of the Expo Center is the Golden Driller, standing 76 feet (23 m) tall.
+In addition to the site being the former home to the minor league baseball Tulsa Drillers, the Art Deco Expo Square Pavilion, the Fair Meadows horse racing track, and the annual Tulsa State Fair, it boasts the SageNet Center, the largest clearspan building in the world, providing 354,000 square feet (33,000 m2) of column-free space under a cable-suspended roof.
+In front of the SageNet Center is the Golden Driller, standing 76 feet (23 m) tall.
 Built in 1966 as a symbol for the International Petroleum Expo, the statue serves as a reminder of Tulsa's oily past.

-The Expo Center is also home to the annual Darryl Starbird Rod and Custom Show.
+The SageNet Center is also home to the annual Darryl Starbird Rod and Custom Show.
 Held in early February, it is touted as 'The World's Largest Indoor Car Show' and often draws around 1,500 custom and classic cars, trucks, and motorcycles.
-Antique car auctions are also held here and draw many visitors from across the nation.
+Antique car auctions are also held here, drawing many visitors from across the nation.